Frequently Asked Questions

-Under the Foundational, Technical and Workforce Training streams, employers must demonstrate that they have been operational for at least one year at the time of application.
+Employers must demonstrate that they have been operational for at least one year at the time of application.
 There are various ways to demonstrate operationality, such as being registered with B.C.
 Registry Services and having a business license.
 Employers not registered with B.C.
 Registry Services or employers operating without a business licence are still eligible to apply but will be asked to provide additional information.

 I do not have a business licence.
 Can I apply to the ETG?

 Yes, employers that are not required to obtain a business licence to operate may still apply.
 These employers may be asked to provide other documentation to show that their business has been in operation for at least a year at the time of application.

 My business has been registered for a while, but I am not currently operating.
 Am I eligible?